PySlurm/pyslurm/README.rst

 Installation
 ************

-You will need to instruct the setup.py script where either the Slurm install root directory or where the Slurm libraries and Slurm include files are :
+You will need to instruct the setup.py script where either the Slurm install root directory or where the Slurm libraries and Slurm include files are:

 #.
 Slurm default directory (/usr):